 Typically, patients with specific health needs might visit with their doctor every three months or whenever they need more immediate help.

-Amy Jackson, who oversees ADK Group’s digital health products, says telehealth apps allow for valuable patient communications.
+Dan Tatar, Founder & CEO of ADK Group, says telehealth apps allow for valuable patient communications.

 This level of communication becomes especially useful for patients who have mobility issues or live in more rural areas and drive longer distances to see their providers.